 Natal Mars Retrograde

 Where natal Mars vakri can become difficult is in the area of conflict.
-The chart owner may suppress anger for long periods and then express it in concentrated bursts, may struggle with sibling relationships (Mars is a karaka for courage, effort, and sibling themes associated with the 3rd house), or may direct unspent Mars energy at the self in the form of harsh self-criticism.
+The person may suppress anger for long periods and then express it in concentrated bursts, struggle with sibling relationships (Mars is a karaka for courage, effort, and sibling themes associated with the 3rd house), or direct unspent Mars energy at the self in the form of harsh self-criticism.
 The practical remedy is to find a disciplined channel for Mars (sport, structured work, focused study) so the planet does not stagnate.

 Transit Mars Retrograde